dharmendra94/algorithms/README.md

 * Reorder log files by creating custom sort comparator function according to the requirement
 * Trapping rain water problem solved with two pointer technique
 * Find zero sum or magic triplets problem solved using two pointer technique
+* Check if one string is a permutation of another
+* Find out maximum number of overlapping intervals at any point in time
+* Check if a string palindrome of it self
+* Reduce the string by replacing the two same adjacent characters
+* Compress the string by replacing the same adjacent characters with `{char}{count_of_chars}`.
+Eg: Input: aaaabbc,Output: a4b2c1

 ## Trees and graphs